 Early Preview Releases

-Whilst writing new versions of Thunderbird, developers release preview versions, known as Alphas and Betas.
+Whilst writing new versions of Thunderbird, developers release preview versions, known as Betas.
 These builds are made to get feedback from testers and extension developers.

 Warning: Whilst developers try to ensure that nightly builds are stable, it is possible that errors can get into nightly builds that can destroy your data or harm it.
 They should only be used for testing purposes.